QUICK ANSWER

 Correct answer: A. Profit is $375,000 - $300,000 = $75,000.
 Because the question asks for profit as a percent of the sale price, divide by $375,000: $75,000 / $375,000 = 0.20, or 20%.

 Option B is the profit as a percent of cost: $75,000 / $300,000 = 25%.
-Option C is the cost as a percent of sale price.
-Option D is the remaining sale-price share after a 20% profit.
+Option C turns the $75,000 dollar profit into a percentage, which the question did not ask for.
+Option D is the cost as a percent of the sale price ($300,000 / $375,000 = 80%), which is also the remaining sale-price share after a 20% profit.

 LOCK THE BASE BEFORE EXAM DAY